verida/documentation/docs/client-sdk/data.md

 await contacts.save(row)
 ```

-It’s critical that you fetch the existing record and update it’s values before saving.
+It’s critical that you fetch the existing record and update its values before saving.
 The underlying database expects data updates to have two properties set:

 - `_id`: The unique record identifier (string)
 - `_rev`: A unique revision identifier for the current row (string)